Close up of large metal machinery in a lab

 You may wish to make contact with the IMAT CDT team before you apply in order to work out whether this is the right course for you, and the likely availability of funding.
 You should do so via the contact details provided on this page.

 Before you apply, you should consult the research project list on the IMAT website to identify up to three advertised projects that you would like to be considered for.
-You are also encouraged to make informal enquiries to prospective project supervisors prior to applying.
+You could also make informal enquiries to prospective project supervisors prior to applying.

 Completing your application